 10. Document Delivery Service.

-The Library has initiated a document delivery/retrieval service for faculty, whereby Bradley books and journal articles can be delivered and/or picked up from faculty offices.
+The Library provides a document delivery/retrieval service for faculty, whereby Bradley books and journal articles can be delivered and/or picked up from faculty offices.
 For further information call Ext.
-3550 or use E-mail-document@bradley.
+3550 or use e-mail: document@bradley.edu.